 Decision Support Tools

-The South East Queensland Healthy Waterways Partnership is committed to continually improving our knowledge base and to the development of decision support tools to assist stakeholders in achieving natural resource management outcomes for the future.
+Healthy Waterways is committed to continually improving our knowledge base and to the development of decision support tools to assist stakeholders in achieving natural resource management outcomes for the future.

 Decision support tools such as the Environmental Management Support System (EMSS) and Receiving Water Quality Model (RWQM) for the estuaries and Moreton Bay are useful to evaluate the effectiveness of the actions which are being carried out to improve water quality.
 They also help stakeholders determine sustainable loads and set achievable environmental targets for waterway management.

 The Environmental Management Support System (EMSS) is developed to assist the management of water quality across the south-east Queensland region.
 It estimates daily runoff and daily pollutant loads from 175 catchments in the 23000 square kilometre region and the storage and transport of runoff and pollutant loads to the receiving waters.

 The model estimates are sensitive to changes in climate, storage operations, land use and land management practices.
 The main use of EMSS is to estimate current runoff and pollutant loads and assess the impact of changes in land use and land management practices on runoff and pollutant export loads.
 There are nine land use categories in the EMSS excluding water.
 More